abhay-k07/CreditIQ-Explainable-AI-for-Credit-Risk-Prediction/README.md

 pinned: false
 app_port: 7860
 ---
-# Explainable Credit Risk Prediction
+# CreditIQ - Explainable Credit Risk Prediction

 This project is a credit risk prediction application that explains its decisions.
 It uses an XGBoost model to predict whether a loan applicant is a high, medium, or low risk, and then uses SHAP to show exactly which financial factors pushed the score up or down.